Please note that Tapas no longer supports Internet Explorer.

 “Are those dust roses?” said Franziska in a whisper.
 “Uh… Oeshis absconditus,” she corrected herself, but her brother gestured her to remain silent.
 She understood.
 It was best not to awaken the sleeping monsters.

-They tiptoed while going through the grotesque garden patch and were relieved when they left it behind.
+Stefan tiptoed while going through the grotesque garden patch and both felt relieved when they left it behind.
 Everything seemed to be fine, even more: they saw the emergency exit door just a few steps ahead.

-In the cave’s quiet, they sensed their heartbeats as they neared it.
+In the cave’s quiet, they sensed their heartbeats as they stood in front of it.
 Stefan pushed the emergency handle; the mechanism worked, but the door only shifted slightly.
 Years of pressure from the surrounding mountain had deformed the doorframe.

 Still, there was undoubtedly a light draft coming from the other side, which meant there had to be an exit.
 He pushed again with both hands, and the door moved another inch.
 He just had to keep going.